This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 My readers often ask me: “How much money should I budget for two weeks in Bali?“.
-And while that, of course, depends on what kind of traveler you are and what you want to do while you’re there, I can let you know how much I spent on my last trip to Bali.
+And while your Bali budget, of course, depends on what kind of traveler you are and what you want to do while you’re there, I can let you know how much I spent during my last trip to Bali.

 So let’s dive into a detailed breakdown of what two weeks in Bali can cost!

-Remember to always get travel insurance before you go to Bali or anywhere else.
-I recommend Safetywing, an affordable subscription travel insurance that you can purchase even after departure.
-Read my full review here.
+✅ Remember to always get insurance before you travel to Bali or anywhere else.
+SafetyWing is an affordable subscription travel insurance that you can purchase even after departure.
+Read my complete SafetyWing review here.

-This is exactly how much I spent on two weeks in Bali:
+How much I spent on two weeks in Bali

-I was traveling with my boyfriend but all the prices are per person and in Indonesian Rupiah.
-I have included a detailed daily budget further down.
-As of November 2022 1 USD = 15.684 IDR.
+I was traveling with a friend, but all the prices are per person and in Indonesian Rupiah.
+I have included a detailed daily Bali budget further down.
+As of June 2024 1 USD = 16.307 IDR.

 Accommodation